oscdoctest/Qi-Docs/docs/QI_Calculations.rst

 Qi Calculations
 ==========

-You use the API calls in this section create, delete, and manage scripts.
+You use the API calls in this section create, delete, and manage calculations.

 ``GetOrCreateCalculationAsync()``